-Alternatively referred to as the file menu, a menu is a list of commands or choices offered to the user through the menu bar.
-Menus are used in GUI operating systems to allow the user access to program features.
+Alternatively called the file menu, a menu is a list of commands or choices offered to the user through the menu bar.
+Menus are used in GUI (graphical user interface) operating systems to allow the user access to program features.
 File menus are commonly accessed using the computer mouse; however, may also sometimes be accessed using shortcuts or the keyboard.
-Below is a visual example of what a menu may look like in a GUI environment.
+Below is a visual example of what the file menu may look like in a GUI environment.

 Sometimes, the file menu is also called the file, edit, view menu because these are often the first three options in a drop-down menu system.